sundial-protocol/docs/technical-spec/6-offchain-data-architecture/1-da-layer.rst

 participants’ collective claim that the necessary block data is publicly available.

-Midgard’s L1 consensus protocol is adapted as follows:
+Sundial’s L1 consensus protocol is adapted as follows:

 #. **Publishing Data:** When the current operator wishes to commit a new
    block header to the state queue, they must publish the block’s full